VishalRigel/PushNotification/readme.md

 ### Configuration

-After publishing the configuration, you can find the Push service config in config/pushnotification.php
+The default configuration for all Push service providers is located in Config/config.php

 The default configuration parameters for **GCM** and **FCM** are :